Bosch-0/Project-Muggle/README.md

 - Minor changes to the create wallet section of the GUI [PR #96](https://github.com/bitcoin-core/gui/pull/96)
 - Privacy mode toggle option [issue #82](https://github.com/bitcoin-core/gui/issues/82)
 - More informative tray icons [issue #70](https://github.com/bitcoin-core/gui/issues/70)

-## 📙 Contribute to Bitcoin Design Guide
-This does not directly relate to establishing design foundations for Bitcoin Core though insights gained throughout the process will likely be valuable additions to the current WIP [Bitcoin Design Guide](https://github.com/BitcoinDesign/Guide).